Roshendz/audio_transcriber/README.md

 6. The duration of the audio file is displayed on the interface.
 7. **New in version 1.4.0**: Adjust the playback volume or mute/unmute the audio using the volume control dialog.
 8. **New in version 1.4.0**: Use the search bar to quickly find and highlight specific keywords or phrases in the transcribed text.
+9. **New in version 1.5.0.0**: Select an MP4 file to extract the audio and transcribe it to text.

 ## Built With